mareo1997/MainProjects/Frontend/Session6/Financial Dashboard for Banking Professionals.md

 Budgeting Section:
 Create a budget tracker that allows the user to set budget goals for different expense categories.
-Visualize the budget progress using charts or graphs.
+Visualize the budget progress using charts or graphs.X

 Account Alerts:
 Implement a notification system for account alerts such as low balance, upcoming payments, or unusual activities.